zonneplan/KiBot/README.md

         - `route_mode_for_oval_holes`: [boolean=true] Use route command for oval holes (G00), otherwise use G85.
         - `use_aux_axis_as_origin`: [boolean=false] Use the auxiliary axis as origin for coordinates.
         - `zeros_format`: [string='DECIMAL_FORMAT'] [DECIMAL_FORMAT,SUPPRESS_LEADING,SUPPRESS_TRAILING,KEEP_ZEROS] How to handle the zeros.
+    - `category`: [string|list(string)=''] The category for this output.
+If not specified an internally defined category is used.
+                  Categories looks like file system paths, i.e. PCB/fabrication/gerber.
+    - `disable_run_by_default`: [string|boolean] Use it to disable the `run_by_default` status of other output.
+                                Useful when this output extends another and you don't want to generate the original.
+                                Use the boolean true value to disable the output you are extending.
+    - `extends`: [string=''] Copy the `options` section from the indicated output.
     - `output_id`: [string=''] Text to use for the %I expansion content.
 To differentiate variations of this output.
     - `priority`: [number=50] [0,100] Priority for this output.
 High priority outputs are created first.
                   Internally we use 10 for low priority, 90 for high priority and 50 for most outputs.